Virtual Machines - Hikube

 Migration from VMware or Proxmox

 Import of custom VMDK, QCOW2 and ISO images.
-Transition without application rewriting.
+Move over without rewriting your applications.

 markup-cropped